iris-hep/iris-hep.github.io/pages/projects/idds.md

 event delivery group.

 ## R&D Significance and Impact
+* Data Carousel for LHC, iDDS enables fine-grained prompt processing to efficiently use disk storage, in production
+* iDDS hyperparameter optimization service is used for the new ML (GAN) based component in production fast simulation (AtlFast3), FastCaloGAN. (effective HPC/GPU utilization, distributed resource utilization for ML)
+* iDDS DAG based workflow management in production for Rubin Observatory, joint with PanDA to manage the dependencies of different jobs.
+* Ongoing R&D - a growing number of analysis use cases that are demanding in their complexity and resource needs: active learning, toy MC generation, integrated REANA workflows.

+## Benefits
-* Experiment-agnostic project which is already employed by LHC ATLAS and Vera Rubin Observatory, exploring for new directions such as the sPHENIX experiment.
+* Experiment-agnostic which is already employed by LHC ATLAS and Vera Rubin Observatory, exploring for new directions such as the sPHENIX experiment.
 * Fine-grained data carousel workflow addressing the HL-LHC storage challenge to reduce storage usage.
-* Scable Machine Learning service to efficiently distribute ML tasks to distributed HPC/GPU resources.
+* Scable Machine Learning service to efficiently distribute ML hyperparameter optimization tasks and so on to distributed HPC/GPU resources.
 * Complex dynamic workflow management, such as DAG (Directed Acyclic Graphs), Loop workflow, Template workflow and Condition workflow, to automate complex production and analysis workflows.
 It has been used in different experiments, such as ATLAS Hyper ParameterOptimization, ATLAS Active Learning, ATLAS REANA production+analysis integration workflow, Rubin data processing and near-term sPHENIX processing.
 * Operating on grid, commercial clouds, HPCs and etc.
 * Futuer development: fine-grained data transformation and delivery for remote analysis.